Dallas 76 Excellent

 What's it like Living in Dallas?

-Dallas, PA receives 72 out of 100 for its livability score; this results in a ranking of #450 in Pennsylvania and #4,818 in the USA.
-Based on the rankings for each individual category, Dallas has received high marks for crime (A+), cost of living (A), education (A) and housing (B+).
-There are some categories that Dallas ranks poorly for, including: amenities (F).
-It might be worth taking a closer look to find out why.
+Dallas, PA receives 74/100 for its livability score; this results in a ranking of #412 in Pennsylvania and #4,128 in the USA.
+Based on the grades for each individual category, Dallas has received high marks for crime (A+), cost of living (A+), education (A-), employment (B-) and housing (A+).
+There is at least one category that did not score well in Dallas.
+The following was graded with a less than perfect score: amenities (F).

 Test scores can be a good way to measure a school's academic performance and the proficiency of its students.
 They can be an important metric in deciding if the local area schools can provide a solid educational system for children.
 The schools in Dallas have an average test score of 69%, which is well above the US average.